lucbouchard1/senior-project/paper/s2-physics.md

 ## Reference Frames

-Three reference frames will be utilized throughout this paper, the earth-centered inertial (ECI) frame, the local vertical local horizontal (LVLH) frame, and the body frame.
+Three reference frames will be utilized throughout this paper, earth-centered inertial (ECI), local vertical local horizontal (LVLH), and body.
 Their definitions follow, and figure \ref{frames} shows 2D illustrations of the frames.

 ### ECI